MicrosoftDocs/xamarin-docs/docs/mac/user-interface/window.md

 ```

 > [!IMPORTANT]
-> **NOTE:** When you adjust a windows size and location in code, you need to make sure you respect the minimum and maximum sizes that you have set in Interface Builder.
+> When you adjust a windows size and location in code, you need to make sure you respect the minimum and maximum sizes that you have set in Interface Builder.
 This will not be automatically honored and you will be able to make the window bigger or smaller than these limits.

 <a name="Monitoring-Window-Size-Changes" />

-# Monitoring Window Size Changes
+## Monitoring Window Size Changes

 There might be times where you need to monitor changes in a Window's size inside of your Xamarin.Mac app.
 For example, to redraw content to fit the new size.